Skip to Content

 Support for families when they need it most.

-The NDRD team counsels parents on the expected course of their child's condition and assists them in procuring appropriate treatment and adaptive equipment.
+The CCNG team counsels parents on the expected course of their child's condition and assists them in procuring appropriate treatment and adaptive equipment.
 One of our goals is to advocate for parents as they respond to the multiple medical, social, and educational concerns of their children.